RaveMaker/docker-gallery3/README.md

 both networks are unique and will be named with stackname_networname such as:

-- docker-nginx-php-fpm_backend
+- docker-gallery3_backend
-- docker-nginx-php-fpm_frontend
+- docker-gallery3_frontend

 after running docker-compose up you need to connect your reverse proxy to your new frontend network: you can do that manually using:
- - docker network connect docker-nginx-php-fpm_frontend PROXY_CONTAINER_NAME
+ - docker network connect docker-gallery3_frontend PROXY_CONTAINER_NAME

 if you are using my Traefik setup there is a 'connect.sh' script included that will connect all your frontend networks to your Traefik container.